 The Treasurer shall receive all moneys belonging to or owned by the village and keep an accurate account of all receipts and expenditures thereof.
 All moneys shall be drawn from him in pursuance of a resolution of the Board of Trustees, by warrant, specifying for what purpose they are drawn, signed by the Clerk and countersigned by the Mayor or by the preceding officers of the Board of Trustees for the time being.
 He shall, at such times as the Trustees shall require, present to said Board of Trustees and file with the Clerk a full account of his receipts and disbursements since the date of his next preceding report and a statement of the financial condition of the Treasury.

-The Street Commissioner shall superintend all work required and ordered to be done or performed upon any of the streets, highways, lands, alleys, sidewalks, sewers and reservoirs in or owned by the village and perform such other services as shall, from time to time, be required of him by the Trustees and shall render an account thereof, in writing, and in such manner and at such time as the Trustees shall direct.
+The Street Commissioner shall superintend all work required and ordered to be done or performed upon any of the streets, highways, lands, alleys, sidewalks, sewers and reservoirs in or owned by the Village and perform such other services as shall, from time to time, be required by the Street Commissioner by the Trustees and shall render an account thereof, in writing, and in such manner and at such time as the Trustees shall direct.
 The Board of Trustees shall employ the requisite laborers and assistants they shall deem necessary to accomplish such work.

 § 19.
 Powers of Constable.